JohnRattz/NorfolkTouring/README.md

 and Google images to be viewed in an enlarged view that allows manual cycling of images in forward and reverse with arrows on both sides of the screen.
 Features may be expanded and collapsed with animated views by clicking on them.
 Feature images are also automatically cycled.
-All image cycling stops and starts with the lifecycle of the `TourLocationDetailFragment`.
+All image cycling in a `TourLocationDetailFragment` stops and starts with its lifecycle events.

 <h4>Click Listeners</h4>